EricssonResearch/calvin-base/README.md

 * [Secure Domain Transition of Calvin Actors](https://lup.lub.lu.se/student-papers/search/publication/8881650)
 * [Authorization Aspects of the Distributed Dataflow-oriented IoT Framework Calvin](https://lup.lub.lu.se/student-papers/search/publication/8879081)

+## Getting Started

 When you have gone through the material above and want to try it yourself, there is a quick start below, but you can also dive head first into [Installing Calvin](https://github.com/EricssonResearch/calvin-base/tree/master/extras/install/) or even [Calvin and Docker](https://github.com/EricssonResearch/calvin-base/tree/master/extras/docker/) if that is your preference.
 There should be enough information there to set up a small system of Calvin runtimes and deploy a simple distributed application.

 The next stop after that would be to have a look at the available [examples](https://github.com/EricssonResearch/calvin-base/tree/master/calvin/examples), where we have a collection of example applications.
-If you have a Raspberry Pi available, it should be straightforward to get started with them.
+If you have a Raspberry Pi available, it should be straightforward to get most of then up and running.

 There is also an abundance of detailed information on the [wiki](https://github.com/EricssonResearch/calvin-base/wiki).

 ## Contact
 This is a community project that was started by a team in Ericsson Research.
-If you have any suggestions, questions, or just want to say hello, you can send an e-mail to any of the members of the Calvin Team.<calvinteam@ericsson.com>.
+If you have questions or problems, post an issue and we'll get back go you as soon as we can.

 ## New in this version

-This release has focused on reworkin
+The focus of this release has been to rework some of the innards of Calvin in order to prepare for future extensions.
+Of course, it is inevitable that some new features sneak in, such as the new authentication framework (described in the [wiki](https://github.com/EricssonResearch/calvin-base/wiki/Security)), or just plain improvements, such as the new keyword `voidport` in CalvinScript - a shortcut to mark a port as unused in a script.

 ### Dockers ###